sa-and/CausalPlayground/README.md

 # Overview
-The CausalPlayground library serves as a tool for causality research, focusing on the interactive exploration of structural causal models (SCMs).
+The [CausalPlayground](https://github.com/sa-and/CausalPlayground) library serves as a tool for causality research, focusing on the interactive exploration of structural causal models (SCMs).
 It provides extensive functionality for creating, manipulating and sampling SCMs, seamlessly integrating them with the Gymnasium framework.
 Users have complete control over SCMs, enabling precise manipulation and interaction with causal mechanisms.
 Additionally, CausalPlayground offers a range of useful helper functions for generating diverse instances of SCMs and DAGs, facilitating quantitative experimentation and evaluation.
 Notably, the library is designed for easy integration with reinforcement learning methods, enhancing its utility in active inference and learning settings.
+Find the complete API documentation [here](https://sa-and.github.io/CausalPlayground/).

 # Installation guide (TODO)
 Either clone and 'pip install -r requirements.txt'